AlexJWayne/ts-gl-shader/readme.md

 ## Installation

-Install as a production depedency:
+Install the library as a production depedency.

 ```
 npm install ts-gl-shader
 ```

-And then import the `createShaderProgram` function:
+And then import the `createShaderProgram` function.

 ```typescript
 import { createShaderProgram } from 'ts-gl-shader'